thenephilim13/macOS/gigabyte_z390_aorus_pro/README.md

 ## Bluetooth

 Works OOB will full support.
+I've used both the "Blue" with 2 antennas and the more expensive "Blue Black" version with 4 antennas.

 ## Audio